scenarioo/scenarioo-js/README.md

 [![Version](https://badge.fury.io/js/scenarioo-js.png)](http://badge.fury.io/js/scenarioo-js)  [![Build Status](https://travis-ci.org/scenarioo/scenarioo-js.svg?branch=develop)](https://travis-ci.org/scenarioo/scenarioo-js)

-Using ScenariooJS in your protractor (or pure [WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs)) e2e tests you can generate a fancy e2e test documentation and make it available to everybody invollved in your project through the Scenarioo Viewer web frontend.
+Using ScenariooJS in your protractor (or pure [WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs)) e2e tests you can generate a fancy e2e test documentation and make it available to everybody involved in your project through the Scenarioo Viewer web frontend.

-This is a subproject of Scenarioo, for more information on scenarioo, check [http://www.scenarioo.org](http://www.scenarioo.org).
+This is a sub project of Scenarioo, for more information on scenarioo, check [http://www.scenarioo.org](http://www.scenarioo.org).

 ## Use